Agents

 Sandbox environment definitions can be bound at the Sample, Task, or eval() level.
 Binding precedence goes from eval(), to Task to Sample, however sandbox config files defined on the Sample always take precedence when the sandbox type for the Sample is the same as the enclosing Task or eval().

-Here is a Task that defines a sandbox and corresponding sandbox config file:
+Here is a Task that defines a sandbox:

 Task(